dnuk/Danny-s-FC-F722-Rev.1-proto/README.md

 * If would like to buy one of the prototypes, please contact me.
 There are always some unnecessary boards left from the test batch.
 The production costs oscillates at level of 32-35 Euro and depends on the quantity of pcb's.

-* To report any ideas to implement (or changes) use the ISSUSES tab
+* To report any ideas to implement (or changes) use the ISSUES tab

 ![Short manual](https://github.com/dnuk/Danny-s-FC-F722-Rev.1-proto/blob/master/PHOTOS/manual.jpg)